 8. Where we store your personal data

 We have in place appropriate technical and security measures to prevent unauthorised or unlawful access to or accidental loss of or destruction or damage to your information.
-We store your personal details on a secure server.
-We use firewalls on our servers.
+We store your personal details on a secure server and use firewalls on all our servers.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our website; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access

 Our security procedures mean that we may occasionally request proof of identity before we disclose personal information to you.
 You are responsible for protecting against unauthorised access to your password and to your computer.
 We ask you not to share a password with anyone.